lashford/modern-web-template/tutorial/index.md

 400:play.modules.reactivemongo.ReactiveMongoPlugin
 ```

-Now that you have the ``RactiveMongoPlugin`` added, you can mix-in the `MongoController` trait to your controller
+Now that you have the ``RactiveMongoPlugin`` added, you can mix-in the `MongoController` trait to your controllers.
+In our app, it is just the `Users`:

 ```scala
 class Users extends Controller with MongoController
 ```

-The ``MongoController`` trait provides convenient functions exposed by the ``ReactiveMongoPlugin``; for example providing us with nice handling of the JSON objects and a friendly wraper to MongoDB.
+The ``MongoController`` trait provides convenient functions exposed by the ``ReactiveMongoPlugin``; for example providing us with nice handling of the JSON objects and a friendly wrapper to MongoDB.

 With all that, we can implement the `createUser` function to write the User JSON object to MongoDB, notice the conversion from raw JSON to the `User` object.